Visa Money Arrival Vaccinations

 There are two restricted regions (Papua and Poso) where travelers need a special permission and approval from the Indonesian Authorities.
 This can be done prior to your journey at the Indonesian Embassy in your home country or at the Immigration Offices in Indonesia.

 A VOA is purely a tourist visa; you are not allowed to work, start a business or accept a trainee-ship, not even as a volunteer.
-It is meant for one entry in Indonesia (and one exit) with one of the following purposes
+It is meant for one entry in Indonesia (and one exit).
+There is no limit to the number of times that a 30-day free visa can be obtained in a single year.

 Regulations can change without worldwide public announcement.